gigatskhondia/ocean_intella/README.md

 # Ocean Intella

-Dynamics of offshore structures software.
+Dynamics of offshore structures and offshore pipelay open source software.

 At present, the software includes the following models:
 * PDE pipe